 If you are renting out your property to a tenant, chances are you will rent it out again to a different tenant at a later stage in which case you will need to generate a new tenancy agreement.
 The number of employment contracts you generate will increase each time you hire a new employee.
 Whilst it might be tempting to use the first template for the following contracts, legislation can evolve, tenants and employees might require different terms which means that your template will need updating.
-Including out of date clauses in a contract can lead to penalties and fines.
+Including out of date clauses in a contract can expose you to risk and lead to penalties and fines.

 An employment contract is usually preceded by an offer letter and followed by compliance documents such as privacy notices.
-A tenancy agreement will be followed by a how to rent letter and later on by potential rent increases or notices such as a section 21.
-As a result, it is not one but on average 3 documents you will need to generate per tenancy or employment agreement which is why it is better to select a service which offers the full suite.
-This will guarantee that the documents correctly reference each other and are consistent.
+A rental agreement will be followed by a how to rent letter and later on by potential rent increases or notices such as a section 21.
+A consulting agreement might be preceded by a non-disclosure agreement.

-A contract is usually filed and forgotten after it has been signed.
-The chances of this happening are even higher when the contract template was downloaded for free online.
-Expiries, renewals, and mid-contract obligations are all important events in the lifetime of a contract which need to be tracked.
-Tracking these events in a calendar or spreadsheet are not optimal since they require manual updating each time a new event passes or is created.
+Moreover, contracts contain valuable data which means the contracts need to be stored in a way which allows the data to be easily queried for business insights.
+Some of this data concerns contract expiries, renewals, and mid-contract obligations.
+Other examples of key contract data include monetary figures, payment terms and deliverables.
+These are all important data points in the lifetime of a contract which need to be tracked.
+Tracking these contracts events in a calendar or spreadsheet are not optimal since they require manual updating each time a new event passes or is created.

-Free templates are still the preferred choice because the size and frequency of the problem don’t seem to justify using a lawyer or a contracting platform.
-However, this is an unnecessary risk now that easy-to-use platforms like Legislate are accessible to the unlawyered and take the pain away from contracting.
+Free contract templates are still the preferred choice because the size and frequency of the problem don’t seem to justify using a lawyer or a contract management service provider.
+However, this is an unnecessary risk now that easy-to-use contract management solutions like Legislate are accessible to the unlawyered and take the pain away from contracting.